You are here

 [26] Müller 1982, 147 f.; Dietl 2009, 37–40.

 [28] » A-Whh Hs.
 Blau 9 Cod.
 24, fol.
-38r; see also Silver 2008, 136 f., and the illustration there.
+38r; see also Silver 2008, 136 f., including the illustration.

-[29] Cremer 1995, esp.
-88–99; Wiesflecker 1971, 65–67.
+[29] Cremer 1995, especially 88–99; Wiesflecker 1971, 65–67.

 [30] Silver 2008, 137.